DEL1 - Approach to development delivery and viability, planning obligations and the Community Infrastructure Levy

 The LPAs will take a positive and strategic approach to the use of their powers in relation to planning consents, planning obligations or agreements and, for Plymouth, the Community Infrastructure Levy (CIL), in order to accelerate the delivery of development and secure developer contributions to meet the infrastructure needs of the city.
 This approach will involve:

-2. Positive use of CIL for the securing of developer contributions towards
+- Positive use of CIL for the securing of developer contributions towards Plymouth’s infrastructure requirements.

-5. Requiring robust viability evidence to be submitted where a developer contends that planning obligations sought would make a proposal economically unviable.
+- Requiring robust viability evidence to be submitted where a developer contends that planning obligations sought, including for affordable housing, would make a proposal economically unviable.
 The LPAs will seek an open book approach in these cases.
 In determining whether or not to grant planning permission, the LPAs will have regard to the overall economic, social and environmental benefits of the development and whether, on balance, some relaxation of planning obligations is justified.